-Established in 2022, the group includes stakeholders and organisations from the affordable and diverse housing sector plus peak bodies and agencies that represent the interests of Sydney's diverse communities.
-There are also community representatives who live in affordable and diverse housing.
+Established in 2022, the group includes representatives from the Community Housing Provider sector, industry groups, research organisations plus housing peak bodies and state agencies.
+There are also community representatives who live in and/or access affordable and diverse housing.

 The City of Sydney actively encourages Aboriginal and Torres Strait Islander housing groups or peak bodies to put forward nominees for membership of the working group.